-We have audited the financial statements of the Chief Constable for West Mercia (the 'Chief Constable') for the year ended 31 March 2018 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies and include the police pension fund financial statements of West Mercia comprising the Fund Account and the notes to the financial statements.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.
+We have audited the financial statements of the Chief Constable for West Mercia (the 'Chief Constable') for the year ended 31 March 2019 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies, and include the police pension fund financial statements comprising the Police Pension Fund Account, and notes to the Police Pension Fund Account.
+The notes to the financial statements include the Statement of Accounting Policies on pages 22 to 28 and Notes to the Core Statements.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Chief Constable as at 31 March 2018 and of its expenditure and income for the year then ended; - have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.
+give a true and fair view of the financial position of the Chief Constable as at 31 March 2019 and of its expenditure and income for the year then ended; have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19; and have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.